MicrosoftDocs/Edge-Enterprise/edgeenterprise/scribble-ie-mode-faq.md

 ### You may receive multiple authentication prompt when running a page in IE mode on Microsoft Edge

 The client certificate may be requested twice in IE mode.
 The first time around, the certificate selection dialog will be displayed in IE mode, and the second time around, the dialog will be displayed in Microsoft Edge.
-This is a design limitation that requires both the frame process and the window process to request for authentication.
+This is a design limitation that requires both the frame process and the window process to request authentication.

 After the favicon cache is created, you won't be asked for a client certificate again unless you delete the cache.
 Alternatively, you can set a rule in your server configuration, such as IIS, not to require a client certificate for the favicon.